EquiMed logo.

 Treatment

 When a bruised sole is discovered, the horse's shoes should be removed and the sole pared over the bruise to relieve weight-bearing pressure.
-Excessive paring should be avoided in thin soled horses or the pain may become worse.
+Your farrier or veterinarian should be consulted about the best methods to use with your horse.
+Avoid excessive paring in thin soled horses to prevent severe pain in the horse's foot.

 A veterinarian should be called if the bruise develops into an abscess or if the horse does not make satisfactory progress.
 If the sole becomes infected, a tetanus shot should be given.
 A horse with a bruised sole should be given a few days without exercise for the bruise to heal.